tychen742/dataSciencePy/README.md

 # Introduction to Data Science - How to Think Like a Data Scientist

-This repository contains the complete teaching materials (excluding exams and answers to assignments) and [website](http://datacarpentry.org/semester-biology) for a university style and self-guided course teaching computational data skills to biologists.
+This repository contains the complete teaching materials (excluding exams and answers to assignments) for a course in introductory data science.
+The course materials are based on a Data Carpentry [website](http://datacarpentry.org/semester-biology) and further collaboration may be done there.